FAIRMONT — One person is in critical condition after a fire damaged a home in Fairmont late Sunday.

 “Our guys got on scene, went in and knocked the fire down,” he said.

 According to the Marion County 911 log, a landing zone was set up on Maple Avenue.
-Emerick said the individual was taken out of the home and flown by HealthNet to the West Penn Burn Center in Pittsburgh, Pennsylvania.
+Emerick said the man was taken out of the home and flown by HealthNet to the West Penn Burn Center in Pittsburgh, Pennsylvania.

 According to Emerick, the fire cost between $30,000 and $50,000 in damages.